 Julie Leis has nearly 20 years of experience in applied research and program evaluation in the areas of home visiting, mental health, and child development...

 Nichole Sturmfels, M.P.H.

 Senior Data Manager

-Nichole Sturmfels has more than 13 years of experience in applied public health research, data operations, and technical assistance—primarily in the areas of home...
+Nichole Sturmfels has nearly 15 years of experience in applied public health research, data operations, and technical assistance—primarily in the areas of home...